smart-data-models/dataModel.Weather/WeatherForecast/doc/spec_DE.md

       type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
       type: Property
-    temperature:
-      description: 'Temperature of the item'
-      type: Property
     type:
       description: 'NGSI Entity type.
 It has to be WeatherForecast'